 Born in Kilmarnock, Ayrshire, Kirsty has always been obsessed by how the world works, gaining a first class Honours degree in Geophysics at the University of Edinburgh.
 After that she spent three months as an intern at NASA’s Goddard Space Flight Center in Maryland, before undertaking further study on Climate Change at the University of Oxford.
 While at Oxford, Kirsty was offered a summer placement at New Scientist magazine, where she went on to work as a sub-editor for four years.
 Before spotting an advert in the magazine’s job pages for a broadcast meteorologist that is…

-Kirsty is married to South African architect Renato and they have a son, Ethan, who arrived as forecast on Christmas Day 2010.
+Kirsty is married to South African architect Renato and they have two sons, Ethan, who arrived as forecast on Christmas Day 2010 and Logan, born in May 2013.